Save money when you get your breast pump through insurance

 Baby clothes

-Have you ever seen the absolute cutest baby onesie at the store, fallen in love and then gasped when you checked the price?
-If that perfect first-photo outfit is one that you simply can’t afford to splurge on, you might feel justified after saving $200 to $300 on your Medela Pump in Style Advanced Starter Set by getting it through The Lactation Network instead.
+Have you ever seen the absolute cutest baby onesie at the store, fallen in love, and then gasped when you checked the price?
 Make sure you take lots of pictures so you can remember all their sweet outfits later.

 Deluxe baby gear

-Luxuries can be necessities too.
-If having a deluxe stroller will make your life a little easier, use the extra funds you’ve saved from ordering a breast pump through insurance to get one for you.
+If you believe that having a stroller with additional features will help make your life a little easier, use the extra funds you’ve saved from ordering a breast pump through insurance to get one for you.
 Try a stroller that converts into a car seat, a stylish diaper bag (that doesn’t look like a diaper bag), or a crib that will grow along with your baby.

 A rainy day fund

 It’s truly never too early to start saving for your child’s financial future.
-You may not have the money to fully fund a college education right away — but just as your child grows day-by-day, small deposits into your savings account will add up.
-Consider kickstarting your baby’s nest egg with the $200 – $400 that you would have otherwise spent on a pump.
+You may not have the money to fully fund a college education right away — but just as your child grows day by day, small deposits into your savings account will add up.
+Consider kickstarting your baby’s nest egg with the $200 to $400 that you would have otherwise spent on a pump.

-Getting your breast pump through insurance saves you money that could go to baby essentials, splurges, or even additional breast-feeding supplies.
+Getting your breast pump through insurance saves you money that could go to baby essentials, splurges, or even additional breastfeeding supplies.
 And in addition to the pumps that your insurance covers, there are other resources available to help you in your breastfeeding journey.
 You might also qualify for a consultation with an IBCLC rather than paying for it out of pocket.
 If you are an expecting parent — or know of one who could benefit from a little extra cash in their savings account — reach out for help.
-You can find out more about the insurance-covered breast pump process, order yours through us, and even schedule a consultation with a lactation care professional
+You can order a breast pump through our marketplace partners and schedule an insurance-covered consultation with a lactation care professional.

 We’re here for you, every step of the way.
 We work with your insurance to provide in-home, in-office, or telehealth visits with an IBCLC.